wuleninja/jsons2table/README.md

 # jsons2table

-Serialise multiple same-format JSON files to a CSV and / or EXCEL file.
+Serialise multiple JSON files to an EXCEL and CSV file.

+In order for this to work, the JSON files must have the same structure, for the most part.
+Slight differences are allowed though.

 ## Content